keboola/developers-docs/extend/component/implementation/index.md

 Choosing whether to implement a specific feature as processor or as part of your component may be difficult.
 Processor might be a good solution if the following are true:

+- the feature is optional (not all end-users are interested in it)
 - the feature is simple (one operation, contains no internal logic)
-- the feature is optional (not all end-users are interested in it)
 - the feature is universal (it is always applied to all input/output or none)

+The first condition is especially important.
+Another way to read it is that a processor must never supply a function expected from the component.
+In other words: **Each component should be able to consume/generate a valid input/output without any processors.** For example, if and extractor can produce tables without any further processing, good, let it be tables, but if can not, it should output only files and processors should do the rest.
 If processors are used together with [configuration rows](/integrate/storage/api/configurations/#configuration-rows), the last condition is weakened, because a different set of processors may be applied to each configuration row.